 Olympus Mons rises to an altitude above 21 km (13 miles or 69,000 feet).
 Its highest point is at 21,287.4 meters, as measured by the MGS laser to a precision of 10 centimeters.
 Mount Everest, by comparison, peaks at an elevation of 8,848.86 meters.

 With a summit the size of France, riding at the top would be boringly flat, unlike the daunting slopes of Mount Everest.
 The easy path is to follow the flatter path shown starting at Archive Cache and ending at the summit.
-Along
+Along that path, the steepest slope is eleven degrees.
+This is comparable to a two over twelve roof pitch.

 For a more challenging path let’s try riding up the daunting cliff, beginning at Olympus Mons Cache.
 Crazy eh?
 Let’s zoom in and take a closer look.